-Author(s): Chris Gotschalk, Clint Nelson, Emily Rivest
+Author(s): Li Kui, Chris Gotschalk, Clint Nelson, Emily Rivest

 Overview/Background: Starting in 2011, continuously recording pH meters were deployed with near-shore oceanographic moorings at some SBC LTER sites along the mainland coast of the Santa Barbara Channel and near of Pt.
-Conception.
-Sensors are mounted near the CTD at approx. 4 meters depth.
+Conception, and some sites along the channel islands.
+Sensors are mounted near the CTD at approx. 4 meters depth or 1 m above the bottom in some sites.